 - You are financially interdependent, or your partner is dependent on you for financial support;

-- Neither you nor your domestic partner is legally married to another person; if you are married, legally separated, or getting divorced, you cannot add a domestic partner to your coverage until the later of six months from the date your divorce is final or the date you report your divorce to the Citi Benefits Center, whichever is later;
+- Neither you nor your domestic partner is legally married to another person; if you are married, legally separated or getting divorced, you cannot add a domestic partner to your coverage until six months from the date your divorce is final or from the date you report your divorce to the Citi Benefits Center, whichever is later;

 - Both of you are at least 18 years old and mentally competent to consent to contract;

 - You are not related by blood to a degree of closeness that would prohibit marriage were you of the opposite gender; you cannot enroll your parents or siblings even though all other criteria may apply to your relationship;